dianabaicea/Tarea-2-BASH-Grupo-5/README.md

 The _params.txt_ file is the only one that the user needs to edit according to their data to run the entire analysis.
 An example of the <a href="URL_del_enlace">_params.txt_</a> file can be found in this repository.
 In the following section, these parameters are explained to better comprehend its use:

-* `path_input_i` The directory where the input file is located.
+* `path_input_i` The path to access the location where the input file/s is/are located.
 Must be written as many paths as input samples the study has (i=1,2,3...).
-* `path_chip_i` The directory where the chip file is located.
+* `path_chip_i` The path to access the location where the chip file/s is/are located.
 Must be written as many paths as chip samples the study has (i=1,2,3...).
-* `path_genome` The directory where the genome file of the organism is located.
+* `path_genome` The path to access the location where the genome file of the organism is located.
-* `path_annotation` The directory where the annotation file of the genome is located.
+* `path_annotation` The path to access the location where the annotation file of the genome is located.
 * `experiment_name` The name of the folder where the analysis output is contained.
 * `working_directory` The directory where the analysis is carried out.
 * `installation_directory` The directory where all the executable files are archived.
 * `number_chip` The number of chip samples the study has.
 * `number_input` The number of input samples the study has.
 * `tf_em` The type of data used in the analysis.
 Use “tf” in case of transcription factor or “em” if it is epigenetics marks.

+### Scripts